-Life started for me on the sunny beaches of Rio de Janeiro as a daughter of immigrants from the northeast of Brazil.
-I was lucky with my family.
-My mother has always been a woman of great faith and dad had also dabbled with the esoteric.
+My life started on the sunny beaches of Rio de Janeiro as a daughter of migrants from Ceara, the northeast of Brazil.

-Brazil has some very colourful spiritual practices; it’s full of religious syncretism with many festivities blending Christian and African symbolism.
-A real pick and mix of whatever takes your fancy, at least that’s how it used to be.
+Brazil has some very colourful spiritual practices; with many blending indigenous, Christian, European and African elements.
+A real pick and mix of whatever takes your fancy, with the most incredible natural landscape that you can imagine.

 At 15, dad gave me my first Tarot deck, the Mythic Tarot by Juliet Shaman-Burke & Liz Green.
-I soon realized that reading cards was the only thing that I could do well so I became a professional reader.
-Due to my experiences at school I decided university wasn’t for me.
+It was love at first sight and by 17 I was travelling through Brazil as a professional Tarot reader.

-I worked for 12 years in social care, dealing with real-life cases of loss, trauma, recovery and hope.
-Working with both victims and offenders reinforced my respect for people’s personal experiences.
-Everyone has the right to change including me so at 35 I decided to go back to college.
+For 12 years I worked in social care, dealing with real-life cases of loss, trauma, recovery and hope.
+Working with victims, survivors and offenders reinforced my view that no matter how far one can go in harming oneself or others, we all have some goodness left in our hearts that can prevail in the end.
+Everyone has the right to change, including me so at 35 I decided to go back to college.
 I felt empowered by the realization that it’s never too late to learn.
-Soon after my first graduation in 2014 I left my job but being a full-time psychic wasn’t that easy.
+Soon after my first graduation in 2014 I left my job to open my private practice and to expand my Tarot business but being a psychic in an academic environment had its challenges.

-Sadly, there is still a huge stigma attached to psychics.
-I have been ridiculed on many occasions when I revealed what I did for a living and was often treated as a joke act when I worked at private events.
-My frustration inspired me to investigate the parallels between therapy and spiritual practices in an academic setting so I embarked on my second graduation.
-My dissertation validated what I already knew: psychics and therapists facilitate the same process: self discovery, renewed sense of purpose, direction and personal empowerment.
-I started to integrate my skills in my practice, using a robust ethical framework which gave me respectability as a psychic as well as a psychotherapist.
+Sadly, there is still a huge stigma attached to psychics and holistic practitioners.
+I’ve been ridiculed on many occasions due to my affiliations with the Tarot and was often treated as a joke act when I did readings at private events.
+My frustration inspired me to investigate the parallels between therapy and spiritual practices in an academic setting so I embarked on a post graduation.
+My dissertation validated what I already knew: psychics and therapists facilitate the same process: self discovery, renewed sense of purpose, direction and identity.
+I started to integrate these findings in my practice, using a robust ethical framework which gave me respectability as a psychic as well as a psychotherapist.

-When I’m not working, I can be found lazing about at my home in Hampton, with my books, a warm cup of tea with my cat Ruby snoozing nearby.
-Until the next trip comes, when I pack my suitcase, prepare my cards, take a deep breath and off I go, ready for another adventure…
+When I’m not working, I can be found lazing about at home with my books, a warm cup of tea with my cat Ruby snoozing nearby.
+Until the next trip comes and it’s time to pack the suitcase and get ready for a new adventure…